Robbie Grossman Player Props: Rangers vs. Yankees

-The Texas Rangers, including Robbie Grossman (.350 on-base percentage in past 10 games, 57 points above season-long percentage), take on starter Clarke Schmidt and the New York Yankees at Globe Life Field, Friday at 8:05 PM ET.
+On Saturday, Robbie Grossman (.425 on-base percentage in past 10 games, 109 points above season-long percentage) and the Texas Rangers face the New York Yankees, whose starting pitcher will be Jhony Brito.
+First pitch is at 7:05 PM ET.

+In his previous game, he racked up three extra-base hits (3-for-4 with two doubles, a home run and two RBI) against the Yankees.

 Robbie Grossman Game Info & Props vs. the Yankees